gutucristian/gutucristian.github.io/_posts/2022-01-22-Algorithms-And-Data-Structures.md

 ## Binary Search Trees (BST)

-There are three ways of traversing a binary search tree:
+There are four main ways of traversing a binary search trees:
 1. In-order (visit left sub-tree, current node, right sub-tree)
 2. Pre-order (visit current node, left sub-tree, right sub-tree)
 3. Post-order (visit left sub-tree, right sub-tree, current node)
+4. Level-order traversal (visit all nodes in current level before visiting next level)

 In-order, pre-order, and post-order are all variations of the **Depth First Search (DFS)** graph traversal strategy.

+Level-order traversal leverages the **Breadth First Search (BFS)** graph traversal strategy.

+### In-order traversal

-**In-order traversal** is useful because it returns the BST in **ascending** order.
+Useful because it returns the BST in **ascending** order

+### Pre-order traversal

-**Pre-order traversal** in useful because it returns a list representation of the BST (i.e., it can be used to **copy a tree**).
+Useful because it returns a list representation of the BST (i.e., it can be used to **copy a tree**).
 It can also be used to make a prefix expression (Polish notation) from expression trees (by traversing the expression tree in a pre-order fashion).
 You can also preorder traversal to print out hierarchical format of the tree in a linear format.
 For example:

 ```code
 - ROOT